adrianparilli/virtnbdbackup-docker/README.md

 `/bin/bash`

-And attach to its Shell with: `docker start -i <container-name>` to perform manual backups/restorations or for debugging purposes.
-Exiting the Shell will stop it immediately.
+Just creating a new container (with custom name) with mount points set and ready to run in interactive mode.
+To start it and automatically enter into the internal shell, just type:

+`docker start -i <container-name>`

+And again, stopping it with the command `exit` from its shell.

 For more usage examples (including latest features) refer to source code [README](https://github.com/abbbi/virtnbdbackup/blob/master/README.md)